Mehmed Alispahić: International career

 After an impressive finish to the 2009–10 season with Šibenik, including some spectacular goals, he received his first call-up to the Bosnia and Herzegovina national team in May 2010 for the friendly matches against Sweden and Germany.

 He made his debut against Sweden, coming on as a substitute in the second half, and has earned a total of 4 caps, scoring no goals.
 His final international was a May 2012 match against Mexico.

 Personal life

-Alispahić's younger brother Sabit is also a professional footballer who plays as a left-back for First League of FBiH club Igman Konjic.
+Alispahić's younger brother Sabit was also a professional footballer.